Styling like an Italian Gentleman

 If you want to dress like an authentic Italian, you must take care of the accessories you choose: a pocket square in your pocket, a scarf on your neck that replaces a tie, a bag or backpack to carry everything - these other accessories are vital for the function of your day-to-day activities and should not go forgotten.
 Always try to pair up similar tones and be consistent (e.g. dark brown shoes for a light brown pant and black shoes for a navy or mid-toned blue suit).

 These are some of the recommendations that you should follow to see yourself dress as well as an Italian gent.
 However, they are not the only tips and tricks, there are other things that you should also take into account.
-For example - you should not wear a sports jacket with a dress pant.
-Both clothes have their moment in separate ensembles but certainly may not go well together.

 Have you heard about these guides above and any other tips on dressing like an Italian gentleman?
 Tell us what you think about them and if you would like to add any more to the list.